yandex-cloud/docs/en/storage/s3/api-ref/multipart/listuploads.md

 Returns a list of current multipart uploads.

 The response may not contain more than 1,000 elements.
-If there are more uploads, {{ objstorage-name }} returns the `IsTruncated` element and the `NextKeyMarker` and `NextUploadIdMarker` elements to be used for the `key-marker` and `upload-id-​marker` parameters of a subsequent request.
+If there are more uploads, {{ objstorage-name }} returns the `IsTruncated` element and the `NextKeyMarker` and `NextUploadIdMarker` elements to be used for the `key-marker` and `upload-id-​marker` parameters of the next request.

 ## Request {#request}